st1vms/dynamic-bits/README.md

 ## Installation

-For now only Linux anual installation option is available, along with Android binding...
+For now only Linux manual installation option is available, along with Android binding...

 ## Manual-Linux-Installation